peterhinch/micropython-samples/micropip/README.md

 on a PC, from where the files and directories can be copied to the target hardware. `upip` and its dependency `upip_utarfile` may be found in the `tools` directory of the source tree.
-This approach has the drawback of requiring the Unix build, which has to be built from source.
-Alternatively `micropip.py` in this repo may be employed, which runs under CPython.
+This approach has the drawback of requiring the Unix build, which must be built from source.
+This may be avoided by using `micropip.py` in this repo which runs under CPython.

 Alternatively libraries may be installed by copying files from the MicroPython library repository to the target device.
 However this requires some attention